spiderbiggen/tygron/environment/README.md

 This connector puts an EIS layer on top of the Tygron SDK.

+The connector allows you to control the Tygron engine in Planning mode.

 Testing
 ---
 To test the environment, you need to put a configuration.cfg file with the following contents in src/test/resources.